The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Host-Galaxy Distance Estimations

 We also considered the WFC3 data from GO-17502 in F555W and F814W with total exposure times 625 and 749~s, respectively.
 Although the depth is not nearly comparable to that afforded by the WFPC2 data, we could stand to gain with the higher WFC3/UVIS sensitivity and resolution.
 Again, these data were processed with {\tt Dolphot} and a similar post-processing filtering was applied on the output source detections.

 We show the resulting CMD in Figure~\ref{fig:trgb}.
 As one can see, the WFPC2 photometry reached as deep as ${\rm F814W}_0 \sim 26.5$ mag, whereas the WFC3 observations only reach $\sim 25.8$ mag.
-We also show the inferred levels of the TRGB, if the host distance is the JAGB value and also for the weighted mean of all the distance estimates, assuming the absolute brightness of the TRGB is $M_I=-4.05$ mag \citep{Freedman2021}.
+We also show the inferred levels of the TRGB, if the host distance were the weighted mean of the galaxy-based distance estimates (see Section~\ref{sec:distance}), assuming the $I$-band absolute brightness of the TRGB is $M_I^0=-4.05$ mag \citep{Freedman2021}.
 As can be seen, neither the WFC3 nor the WFPC2 results are sufficiently deep to have reached the TRGB.
 (Of course, if the actual host distance is lower than these two estimates, then the TRGB may have been detectable, although the tip is not readily obvious in the results shown.)